Projects

 The Trust took ownership of the former Woodside Industrial Estate from the Dumfries & Galloway Council on behalf of the community under a Community Asset Transfer arrangement on 15 March 2022.
 This asset brings long-term income into the community, which is reinvested in future community projects.

-The name of the site has now been officially changed in 2024 from Woodside to Ballingclach.
+The name of the site was officially changed in 2024 from Woodside to Ballingclach.
 Existing tenants Tarff Valley vacated at the end of 2023 and refurbishments, including external cladding and electrical upgrades, were then carried out while the site was unoccupied .

 Mathers Dairy Utensils Ltd are now leasing and in the process of moving into the two front units formerly occupied by Tarff Valley.

-The larger rear unit is being leased by a new tenant, SIRTN Toys Ltd. We are delighted to welcome both of these businesses to the area.
+Both rear units are now being leased by SIRTN Toys Ltd. We are delighted to welcome both of these businesses to the area.

 The Trust made the difficult decision not to progress the Community Asset Transfer of the Lorry Park, due to issues that arose during the conveyancing process, including lack of clarity on access rights over the site and the potential for contaminated land on the site that would have been costly to clean up.